Marketing For Architects

 • Old-School Marketing for Architects

-It’s hard to believe the mistakes architects make promoting themselves!
+It’s hard to believe the marketing mistakes that architects make promoting themselves!
 Our ideas of marketing are at least strange.
 However, our brains are programmed this way.
 They center the education we get in school on the approval of all other architects.
-Sadly, this profoundly impacts our marketing, the messages we send, and the results we get.…
+Sadly, this profoundly impacts our marketing, the messages we send, and the results…

 • How Architects’ Websites Should Attract New Clients